nerdschoolbergen/git/exercises/exercise-4-bonus.md

 **Assignment:**

 :pencil2: Create a custom git command called `acp` which will add, commit and push (to current repo) in one command.
-This command should take two paramteres:
+This command should take two parameters:

 1. What to add (and commit), i.e. the path of the file(s).
 2. A commit message